 She followed up her adventure by returning to France for a record-setting D-Day 100 Mile Honor Run from June 5 – 6, 2016, running solo from Pegasus Ridge to Utah Beach, in less than 24 hours.

 She was sponsored throughout Run For Currahee by Skratch Labs, Ultimate Direction and locally by Oiselle.
 Her endeavors and mission to inspire women to be active outdoors led to her being selected as an official SisuGirls Champion.
 In 2016 she has been supported by Altra Running and Skratch Labs, once again, with the addition of Stoked Roasters coffeehouse and roastery.
-In 2017, she opted to split from her sponsors to aim at taking time off competition to recover properly from two consecutive years of overuse injuries and physical stress.
-She plans to enter the racing world again in 2018.

 If interested in contacting Lindquist with inquiries for potential sponsorships or speaking arrangements, she can be reached through this website.

 September 10, 2016 – Weymouth Woods 50K, Southern Pines, NC – 1st Place Female, 6th Place Overall, *Course Record*

 June 5 – 6, 2016 – D-Day 100 Mile Honor Run, Normandy, France – Fastest Known Time (FKT) – 22:01:35